zzhou292/shiny-spoon/proposal.md

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.

+	We could implement this using one hash table class and a general node class that takes comparable variables as parameters.
+		HashTable - The hash table interface will include add, search, and remove.
+This will be used to store the given students' data in an efficient manner. add - used to add a student's information into the hash table search - used to find a student's information remove- used to remove a student's information from the hash table

+		Node - The node class will allow Integer and String to be used for the key and any compable types for the information stored within the node.
+This will be used to store the given student's grades and link them to their student ID and Name.
+		Its interface will include average, lowest, and highest. average - calculates a student's average of their test score. lowest - gets a student's lowest test score highest - gets a student's highest test score

 Name each interface or class and briefly describe its function or purpose.